Lessons from Opal Tower: What property owners in Queensland and Victoria should know

 In the meantime, other Australian states are also closely monitoring the situation and gearing up to tighten their regulations.
 Here’s what property owners in Queensland and Victoria should know:

+There is come legislation in place for cladding currently.
 In 2015, the multi-storied Lacrosse building in Melbourne caught fire due to inflammable cladding.
 Following this incident, there have been a spate of change in the cladding laws across the states of NSW, Victoria and New South Wales.

 They all agree that Aluminium Composite Panels (ACPs) are dangerous and therefore need to be banned from use.
 Building owners must immediately replace this kind of cladding with safer alternatives and ensure fire safety measures are put in place.